Information about MBRRACE-UK for Health Service Users

-- a group of women who have had serious pregnancy complications, for example in 2013-14 this was a sample of women with a condition called 'sepsis'*;
+- a group of mothers who have had serious pregnancy complications, for example in 2013-14 this was a sample of mothers with a condition called 'sepsis'*;

 - a group of babies who have had a serious illness or complication, for example in 2013-14 this was a condition called 'congenital diaphragmatic hernia'** and we included a sample of babies with this condition in the confidential enquiry.

 *Sepsis, sometimes called septicaemia, is a life-threatening illness that can occur when the whole body has a reaction to the presence of infection.
 Sepsis is a medical emergency which needs urgent medical treatment.

 **Congenital diaphragmatic hernia is a condition which occurs during the development of the baby during pregnancy where the diaphragm does not develop properly.
 The diaphragm is the muscle which separates the contents of the chest and the tummy and is used in breathing.
 When the diaphragm does not develop properly the contents of the tummy (the stomach and other organs) move into the chest and baby's lungs cannot develop properly.